What is an arpeggio?

 As your fingers travel across the whole keyboard, this gives a sense of movement and sophistication to your playing as well.
 This can be extremely useful, especially for those that like to compose their own music.

 If you, after knowing these benefits, feel compelled to learn how to play the Arpeggio, check out this lesson on Skoove.
 Skoove will listen to you play, and wait for you to hit the right key before advancing to the next step.
 This way, you can practice until you can play the piece flawlessly.

 When you sit down to practice the Arpeggios, there are a couple of tips you should follow.
 Doing so makes sure that you have a productive practice session.
 Practicing on the piano can be a fun and relaxing exercise, but it can easily turn ugly and cause frustration if you are impatient.
 Follow these suggestions to keep your practice session fun and productive:

 Take your time

 We cannot stress this point enough.
-No matter which aspect or technique of playing the piano you are practicing, it is important not to rush things.
+No matter which aspect of piano technique you are practicing, it is important not to rush things.
 Take your time and do not expect to learn everything in one sitting.
 Any skill takes time and experience to learn properly, and the case with playing the piano is no different.
 Try to remain calm if things are not progressing as quickly as you hoped they would.

 It is important to keep the activity fun and not make it a chore.
 Experimenting with the technique is a good way to do this.
 Not only will it keep the practice sessions fun and invigorating, it will build your interest and keep you motivated to further improve your skills.